edamla/mediterraneanagency/_books/2021-09-01-europes-50-biggest-lies.md

 ---
-This book reveals the “European miracle,” a notion that Turkish intellectuals have pursued for a century and a half, through different and sur- prising perspectives.
+This book reveals the “European miracle,” a notion that Turkish intellectuals have pursued for a century and a half, through different and surprising perspectives.
 Mustafa Armağan exposes the great lies of European history.
 Some intriguing titles include: Florence Nightingale being known as the angel of death in England, Galileo not being a hero of science who opposed the church, Magna
 Carta being a step backward rather than forward in European history, and Hitler not actually having a plan to invade Europe.
-The author’s aim is to pro- voke thought and surprise readers.
+The author’s aim is to provoke thought and surprise readers.
 Following his significant works on Ottoman and recent history, Armağan invites readers to explore the unknown aspects of European history.